REHABILITATION

 For these animals, rescue is only the beginning.

-At Free the Bears, rehabilitation means giving rescued wildlife the expert care, safety and time they need to recover – physically and psychologically.
+At Free the Bears, rehabilitation means giving rescued wildlife the expert care they need to recover, often for the rest of their life.
+In the case of bears, this could be upwards of 30 years!
 Whether it's tailored facilities, nutrition, enrichment, or veterinary care, we work to give rescued wildlife everything they need to thrive each day.

 That is a commitment we make to every animal we rescue.